-- An E-Mail is plain text and therefore easily manipulated - Some sources are however trustworthy - → The final recipient's computer and his mailserver " But note: Trojans, etc.! - → General information sites in the Internet " WhoIs database, DNS, ... - But often they only have the data that was provided to them - → What the server's IP is - " Note: IP spoofing is also possible, but much more difficult! - → Recipient E-Mail address - Some (most) sources are unreliable - → E-Mail headers unless from a chain of trusted computers - → Any information within the text of the E-Mail - → Envelope headers (see later) - → What the server's name is
+- Some sources are trustworthy

+- → The final recipient's computer and his mailserver " But note: Trojans, etc.!

+- → General information sites in the Internet

+- " Whols database, DNS, ...

+- But often they only have the data that was provided to them

+- → What the server's IP is

+- " Note: IP spoofing is also possible, but much more difficult!

+- Recipient E-Mail address

+- Some (most) sources are unreliable

+- → E-Mail headers unless from a chain of trusted computers

+- → Any information within the text of the E-Mail

+- → Envelope headers (see later)

+- → What the server's name is